cloudsimplus/cloudsimplus/docs/org/cloudbus/cloudsim/vms/Vm.rst

 .. java:method::  List<Double> getCurrentRequestedMips()
    :outertype: Vm

-   Gets the current requested mips.
+   Gets a list of current requested MIPS of each virtual \ :java:ref:`Pe`\ .

-   :return: the current requested mips
+   :return: the current requested MIPS of each Pe

 getCurrentRequestedRam
 ^^^^^^^^^^^^^^^^^^^^^^